This is the first chapter in our expansive guide about Online Store For Holiday Season

 After you’ve figured out all of this, you should turn your attention to any potential pitfalls or pressure points that might derail your campaign.

 Remember not to get too bogged down in the products.
-If it’s your shop that doesn’t convert visits into sales, maybe because of its slow speed or poor navigation, all of your planning work would be for nought and your online holiday sales will really suffer.
+If it’s your shop that doesn’t convert visits into sales, maybe because of its slow speed or poor navigation, all of your planning work would be for naught and your online holiday sales will really suffer.

 Step 3: Executing Online Holiday Sales

 The festivities have begun!
 It’s officially the holiday season and you need to get your message, consisting of your product and your store, out there.
 Yet, a carefully optimized holiday landing page is all you need to boost holiday traffic, and improve overall search visibility.

 Big, beautiful landing pages are invaluable at this time.
 We’ve got loads of practical help on designing the perfect one in chapter 3 – holiday landing page templates – so be sure to check that out.